-Although ovulation pain and period pain might feel similar, you can differentiate them based on when and where they are experienced.
+Although ovulation pain and period pain might feel similar, you can differentiate them based on when and where they are located.

-Ovulation pain is felt on one side of the abdomen, somewhere around the middle of the menstrual cycle (two weeks before menstrual bleeding).
-In contrast, period pain is felt in the lower abdomen before and during menstrual bleeding (2).
+Ovulation pain is felt on one side of the abdomen, somewhere around the middle of the menstrual cycle (two weeks before menstrual bleeding, if you have regular cycles).
+In contrast, period pain is felt in the lower abdomen just before and during menstrual bleeding (2).

 What Are The Symptoms Of Ovulation Pain?